GFDRR/rdl-standard/docs/reference/schema.md

 The schema provides the authoritative definition of the structure of Risk Data Library Standard (RDLS) data, the meaning of each field, and the rules that must be followed to publish RDLS data.
 It is used to validate the structure and format of RDLS data.

-For this version of RDLS, the canonical URL of the schem a is \[\]\]().
+For this version of RDLS, the canonical URL of the schema is \[\]\]().
 Use the canonical URL to make sure that your software, documentation or other resources refer to the specific version of the schema with which they were tested.

 This page presents the schema in tables with additional information in paragraphs.
 You can also [view the schema in an interactive browser](browser.md) or [download it as JSON Schema](../../docs/_readthedocs/html/rdl_schema_0.1.json).